-(3) AB 5 Amends the California Civil Discovery Act to Establish a Process for Electronic Discovery in State Court
+(3) The California Civil Discovery Act Contains a Process for Electronic Discovery in State Court

-In 2009, the California Legislature adopted federal-style procedural rules to permit the discovery of electronically stored information in state court cases following the 2006 amendments to the Federal Rules of Civil Procedure.
-Electronically stored information is broadly defined by AB 5 as any information that is stored in an electronic medium including, e-mails, documents, spread sheets and any other information stored in computers and other electronic devices.
-These rules make the creation of the above-mentioned written policy on electronically stored information just as applicable to state court litigation as federal court litigation.
+In 2009, the California Legislature adopted federal-style procedural rules to permit the discovery of electronically stored information in state court cases pursuant to Assembly Bill ("AB") 5, following the 2006 amendments to the Federal Rules of Civil Procedure.259 Electronically stored information is broadly defined by AB 5260 as any information that is stored in an electronic medium, and includes emails, documents, spreadsheets and any other information stored in computers and other electronic devices.261 These rules make the creation of the abovementioned written policy on electronically stored information just as applicable to state court litigation as federal court litigation.

 Similar to the Federal Rules, a safe harbor exists for spoliation caused by "routine, good faith operation of an electronic information system."
-AB 5 specifically provides that a court shall not impose sanctions on a party for failing to provide electronically stored information that has been lost, damaged, altered or overwritten as the result of the routine, good faith operation of an electronic
+The state discovery rules specifically provide that a court shall not impose sanctions on a party for failing to provide electronically stored information that has been lost, damaged, altered or overwritten as the result of the routine, good faith operation of an electronic information system, absent exceptional circumstances.
+Accordingly, public agencies should ensure electronically stored information is retained or deleted only in accordance with the adopted policy.
+Agencies